expyriment/expyriment/README.md

 Installation
 ============

+Detailed installation instructions can be found in the documentation.
-For installation instructions, please see: http://docs.expyriment.org/Installation.html
+For online installation instructions see: http://docs.expyriment.org/Installation.html

 Reference